mike-neumann/vital/COMPARISONS.md

 There is also native exception handling in Vital, but that goes a bit too deep for a short comparison.

+The `plugin.yml` is managed by Vital, so you don't have to worry about it anymore.
 </td>
 </tr>
 </table>